Published: June 1, 2026 | Last updated: July 6, 2026

 Ferry Beach

-The beach features a stunning expanse of soft, white sand beaches looking out over Saco Bay.
+The beach features a stunning expanse of soft, white sand looking out over Saco Bay.
 Sheltered slightly by the bay, the waters are typically calm and popular for swimming, sunbathing, sea kayaking, stand-up paddleboarding, and surf casting for striped bass.

 Beaches Outside the State Park

-🚴 Bike Rides – Route Descriptions
+🚴 Bike Rides

 Ocean Park Subs & Grocery